Frequently Asked Questions

 Crash Prediction Module

-The Crash Prediction Module faithfully implements HSM Part C predictive methods.
+The Crash Prediction Module (CPM) incorporates a realistic version of HSM Part C predictive methods.
 It estimates the frequency and severity of crashes that could be expected on a highway based on its geometric design and traffic characteristics.
 This module supports efforts to identify improvement projects on existing roadways, compare the relative safety performance of design alternatives, and assess the safety cost effectiveness of design decisions.

 Design Consistency Module